joeldsouza28/one-minute-elk/README.md

 ### 🎯 Send logs from another namespace

 Ensure pods in other namespaces write logs to `/var/log/containers`.
 Filebeat automatically discovers them.

+## ✍️ Behind the Project

+Read the full story and technical deep dive on [Medium →](https://medium.com/@joeldsouza28/one-minute-elk-stack-on-kubernetes-full-logging-setup-with-a-single-script-ba92aecb4379)
+Why I built One Minute ELK, the challenges I faced, and how this project can accelerate your Kubernetes logging workflows.

 ## 🔐 Security Highlights